emberjs/group-helper/README.md

   {{/group}}
 ```

-You can alternatively specify an `itemViewClass` to get the normal bound #each behavior as detailed above.
+You can alternatively specify an `itemViewClass` to get the behavior as detailed above, but instead of rows being virtual views, they'll be instances of your specified class.